About this Project and Exhibition

 - University of Michigan: Arts Research: Incubation & Acceleration grant awarded to Khamseen, with a portion allocated to this project (thank you to co-applicants Christiane Gruber and Mira Xenia Schwerda)

-Funding from academic grants has mainly been used for website design, translation, research and curatorial assistance, Persian editing and copyediting, video editing, and project management.
-Research funds also supported research in Paris and London and the delivery of talks in Paris, London, and Istanbul (Keelan Overton, EHESS, May 24, 2024 and V&A, June 25, 2024; Maryam Rafeienezhad, Fortitude in Face of Turmoil, 4–6 September 2024, Institut Français d’Etudes Anatoliennes).
+This funding has mainly been used for website design, translation, research and curatorial assistance, Persian editing and copyediting, video editing, and project management.
+Research funds also supported research in Paris and London and the delivery of talks in Paris, London, and Istanbul (Keelan Overton, EHESS, May 24, 2024 and V&A, June 25, 2024; Maryam Rafeienezhad, Fortitude in Face of Turmoil, 4–6 September 2024, Institut Français d’Etudes Anatoliennes; Hamid Abhari, V&A fellowship, summer 2025).

 Two separate fellowships awarded to Overton were fundamental to the early development of the project and final research: a Getty Scholar fellowship at the Getty Research Institute in Los Angeles in fall 2021 and a residency at the Institut national d’histoire de l’art in Paris in spring 2024.